Passive House Performance for Single and Multi-Family

-In September of 2010, during the Obama administration, the New York Times featured a Passive House story on the front page of its business section: “Can We Build in a Brighter Shade of Green?,” by Tom Zeller Jr.
+In September of 2010, the New York Times featured a Passive House story on the front page of its business section: “Can We Build in a Brighter Shade of Green?,” by Tom Zeller Jr. The story followed the homeowners' journey as they navigated the Passive House landscape.
+We hoped this might be the start of a trend.

-The ultra-energy efficient home, with its 18-inch thick walls and near spaceship levels of air-tightness, was to serve as an exemplar and beacon for those serious about curbing greenhouse gases and lessening their environmental footprint.
-The house would continue to demonstrate that one can live in northern New England, using 90 percent less energy for heating and cooling than code-built homes, without giving up comfort and well-being.
+The energy efficient home serves as a beacon for those serious about curbing greenhouse gases and lessening their environmental footprint.
+The house continues to demonstrate that even in northern New England, a family can use 90 percent less energy for heating and cooling than code-built homes, without giving up comfort and well-being.

 According to certified Passive House Consultant and Bensonwood’s and Unity’s Building Technology Energy and Sustainability Specialist, Rheannon DeMond: